Horizontally Scaling for User Volume with Distributed Caching

 Deploying a Distributed Cache Cluster

-An InterSystems IRIS distributed cache cluster consists of a data server providing data to one or more application servers, which in turn provide it to the application.
-This section describes procedures for deploying a distributed cache cluster.
+An InterSystems IRIS distributed cache cluster consists of a data server instance providing data to one or more application servers instances, which in turn provide it to the application.
+InterSystems IRIS data platform offers several methods for automated deployment of distributed cache clusters.
+This instructions in this section are for manually deploying the cluster using the Management Portal.
+Information about securing the cluster after deployment is provided in Distributed Cache Cluster Security.

 For an important discussion of performance planning, including memory management and scaling, CPU sizing and scaling, and other considerations, see the “Vertical Scaling” chapter of this guide.